Peer pressure and it’s influence on decision making

-Peer pressure isn't always easy to spot as people don't necessarily have to tell you to do something you don't want to do.
-But you could be getting the feeling from the group or person that you should be doing it (just because they are).
+Peer pressure isn't always easy to spot, as peer pressure can happen even when you are not explicitly told to do something.
+It can happen when you get a feeling from the group or person that you should be doing it (just because they are).

 Peer pressure isn’t always a bad thing.
-Sometimes, it can be helpful when friends encourage us and big us up to do something we really want to do.
+Sometimes, it can be helpful when friends encourage us to do something positive.
 However, generally peer pressure refers to people forcing us to do things we would rather not do.

 Why does peer pressure happen?

 There are lots of reasons why peer pressure happens.
 It can be common in the young adult years because this is the time where you might be hanging out with people from school or your local area but who you might not want to be friends with.
 It can also happen when you want to seek approval from new friends, and struggle to say no to something you might be uncomfortable with.

 Peer pressure is also common when people are younger because it takes time to build up confidence and to learn to say no. Confidence is something many people struggle with in their younger years, and it tends to get better with time.

 Many people in a group will turn against someone if they do not go along with what most of the group wants.
 A lot of people don’t have the confidence to walk away from a sticky situation and risk being left on their own.